tobiaswaldvogel/selinux-policy/doc/netport.md

 * `myephemeral.udp_bind_name_netports`

-Rules that reference all network ports, or all ephemeral network ports now also automatically associate with the `myephemeral.netport` network port type.
+Rules that reference all network ports, or all ephemeral network ports are now also automatically associated with the `myephemeral.netport` network port type.